Visitor guide to Bang Bao Fisherman’s Village

 Probably the best of these souvenir shops is Bangbao Shop, located on the right about 10 metres from the start of the pier, they have some unique Koh Chang t-shirts, unlike other vendors that sell the same stuff as each other.

 If you’re on a budget grab a fruit shake or snack at one of the rather nice cafes that are beginning to sprout up along the pier.
+There’s a little booth selling home made gelato near the 7-eleven, before you start to walk down the pier.
 Or if you’re travelling as part of an organised tour, who’s sole purpose for visiting the island is to spend as much as possible in the guide’s choice of seafood restaurant, you’ll be tucking into a seafood buffet.

-Avoid Bangbao at 9am and 5pm when all the dive and snorkelling tour boats are leaving and arriving and also lunchtime at weekends when minivans of weekending Thai visitors arrive for lunch.
+Try to avoid Bangbao around 9am and 4pm when all the dive and snorkelling tour boats are leaving and arriving and also lunchtime at weekends when minivans of weekending Thai visitors arrive for lunch.
 Outside those times it can be deathly quiet and the pier is much easier to walk down when you aren’t surrounded by hundreds of people rushing to or from boats.